 Agapanthus Care Guide: Planting, Flowering and Dividing

 Agapanthus is one of the most striking perennial plants.
 From luscious leaves sprout upright stalks topped with globes of delicate flowers, like bursts of fireworks.
-You’ll find varieties in blue, purple, white or even two tone colouring.
+You’ll find varieties in blue, purple, white and even two-tone colouring.

-Native to South Africa, agapanthus (or African lily) is surprisingly tolerant of the British climate.
-The hardiest varieties are deciduous, while evergreen plants may be better off in pots so they can be moved inside a greenhouse over winter.
-But with a bit of love, and the tips in our agapanthus care guide, you should have no problems growing these dazzling plants.
+Native to South Africa, agapanthus is surprisingly tolerant of British conditions.
+The hardiest varieties are deciduous, while evergreen plants may be better off in pots, so they can be moved inside a greenhouse over winter.
+With a bit of love, and the tips in this agapanthus care guide, you'll have no problems growing these beauties.

 Jump to: